radiodan/radiodan.github.io/help/index.md

 <h2 id="wifi">Wifi</h2>

-If you want to use the wifi part only, you can follow the instructions [here](https://planb.nicecupoftea.org/2016/03/20/wifi-connect-quick-wifi-access-point-to-tell-a-raspberry-pi-about-a-wifi-network/).
+If you want to use the wifi part of Radiodan only - for example if you want to create another kind of device that needs a user-friendly way of getting on the wifi network - you can follow the instructions [here](https://planb.nicecupoftea.org/2016/03/20/wifi-connect-quick-wifi-access-point-to-tell-a-raspberry-pi-about-a-wifi-network/).

 <h2 id="dev">Developing</h2>